Pedicularis canadensis aka Canadian Lousewort

 Canadian Lousewort, Canada Lousewort, Wood Betony

-How to care for Canadian Lousewort
+How difficult is it to take care of Canadian Lousewort

 With a bit of knowledge and dedication, you can successfully care for Canadian Lousewort, making it a rewarding choice for those seeking a moderate challenge.